daominah/age_of_empires_ror_hd/README.md

 #### Units and buildings update

 Mainly buffs for weak or expensive but underperformed units:
-Swordsmen, Elephant Archer, Cataphract and Academy.
+Swordsmen, Elephant Archer, Cataphract, Academy, Towers.
 The Catapult line now has increased pierce armor but negative melee armor.

 ##### 1. Villager